 Plan strategically to be memorable.
 Look for one thing every three months that can become part of the fabric of your show.
-It may be a promotion, a good deed you’ve done for a listener, a feature that you become well-known for or a benchmark.
+It may be a promotion, a heartwarming deed for a listener, a feature you become well-known for or a benchmark.

 It’s simple, but not easy.
 KISS-FM/Sydney personalities Kyle & Jackie O take it one step further.
 They agonize to be talked about each week.
 Their producer, Craig Bruce (now a consultant) said:

 When Jackie said “what can we do this week that will get us talked about” she wanted the response to scare her.